chrisdew/chinese_fountain/README.md

 Uses cases for the Chinese Fountain include:

 - Delivering data over unreliable networks.
 The sending side can generate and send packet from the fountain.
 The receiving side can ACK the message on receipt of each packet, once the bucket is_complete, in order to make the sender stop.
-(Multiple ACKs may be required, over this unreliable connection.)
+The packets will need to be augmented with their coprime index (i in the test above) and some form of message id.
 - A global, distributed RAID system.